-Options\Special settings\Start in meas. mode
+${\tt Options \backslash Special\ settings \backslash Start\ in\ meas.\ mode}$

-• Select the menu item Special settings in the program branch Options.
+- Select the menu item Special settings in the program branch Options. - Press ENTER until the menu item Start in meas. mode is displayed.

-• Press ENTER until the menu item Start in meas. mode is displayed.
+The menu item Start in meas. mode will only be displayed if FastFood or NoiseTrek mode is enabled.

-- The menu item Start in meas. mode will only be displayed if FastFood or NoiseTrek mode is enabled. - Select TransitTime, FastFood, NoiseTrek to start the measurement in the corresponding mode. - Press ENTER.
+- Select TransitTime, FastFood or NoiseTrek to start the measurement in the corresponding mode. - Press ENTER.